 - It looks good no matter where it is placed

 It takes someone with an eye for design to make a logo that commands instant recognition.
 It also takes one or a handful of artistic minds to incorporate different ideas into a single image.
 Lastly, you’ll need some technical savvy on how to use vector graphics and color combinations in order to make versatile designs that look good no matter where it is placed.
 Unless you are Microsoft and your company has in-house designers that can do those things, then you should consider outsourcing your design needs.

 The performance of the logo always reflects the amount of pride that the company has in it.
-If you see your company benefiting from the magic that your logo can give you in the future, then spending premium for a well designed one would prove to be a worthwhile investment.
+If you see your company benefiting from the magic that your logo can give you in the future, then spending a premium for a well-designed one would prove to be a worthwhile investment.
 Contact [email protected] so that we can talk more about how we can assist you with your branding strategy.